FactomProject/factomd-authority-toolkit/README.md

 Run this command _exactly_: `docker run -d --name "factomd" -v "factom_database:/root/.factom/m2" -v "factom_keys:/root/.factom/private" -p "8088:8088" -p "8090:8090" -p "8108:8108" -l "name=factomd" factominc/factomd:v5.2.0-alpine -startdelay=600 -faulttimeout=120 -config=/root/.factom/private/factomd.conf
 `
 After this your node will be started.
 You can check for the existence of a factom container using the command `docker ps` Please wait for your node to be fully synced by checking the control panel node sync statuses to be 100% before performing any next steps.
 Please also regard the initial wait period of 20 minutes before doing anything with your node.
+Also note that the factomd:v5.X.X-alpine version may have changed since the time of writing.

 ### NOTE: The Swarm cluster is still experimental, so please pardon our dust!
 If you have an issues, please contact ian at factom dot com.